jentery/mdia360v1/essay.md

 ## When to Submit It

-The Final Essay is due by 1pm on Thursday, April 17th, at 1pm.
+The Final Essay is due by 1pm on Thursday, April 17th.
 I will deduct ten points for every business day that I receive your essay after 5pm that Thursday.
 (Note that UVic is closed on Friday, April 18th and Monday, April 21st.)
 I will close the submission portal on Wednesday, April 23rd at 5pm and cannot accept any submissions after the portal is closed.
 I do not accept submissions by email.